-The model does show potential iron advection extending into all regions of the Crozet 583 annual bloom areas, however the fertilized patch in the north west was never as large as 584 the blooms which occurred in the north west.
-Read et al. [2007] found that sub-mesoscale 585 features were important in the development and duration of the Crozet bloom, and ac-586 counted for the bloom's "patchiness".
-Though the physical model used in this study 587 is at a very high resolution $(1/12^{\circ})$, it cannot reproduce the exact eddy field behavior 588 year-on-year, and therefore we do not expect the annual bloom to match the annual 589 fertilized patch.
-Considering the stochastic nature of eddies, we believe the model to 590 have demonstrated that the local Crozet advection is sufficient to disperse iron into all 591 annual extents of the bloom.
-Furthermore, the NEMO modeled Lagrangian pathways are 592 in general agreement with drifter data and also altimetry-based Lagrangian model results 593

-594 [Pollard et al., 2007; Sanial et al., 2014].
+The model does show potential iron advection extending into all regions of the Crozet annual bloom areas; however, the fertilized patch in the northwest was never as large as the blooms which occurred in the northwest.
+Read et al. [2007] found that submesoscale features were important in the development and duration of the Crozet bloom, and accounted for the bloom's "patchiness."
+Though the physical model used in this study is at a very high resolution (1/12°), it cannot reproduce the exact eddy field behavior year-on-year, and therefore we do not expect the annual bloom to match the annual fertilized patch.
+Considering the stochastic nature of eddies, we believe the model to have demonstrated that the local Crozet advection is sufficient to disperse iron into all annual extents of the bloom.
+Furthermore, the NEMO modeled Lagrangian pathways are in general agreement with drifter data and also altimetry-based Lagrangian model results [Pollard et al., 2007; Sanial et al., 2014].

-A bloom associated specifically with iron advected from South Georgia is impossible to 596 delineate in this study, as the surrounding region is one of the most productive areas of 597 the Southern Ocean (Figure.
-1a), due to various other sources of iron e.g. the Antarctic 598 Peninsula [Ardelan et al., 2008; Murphy et al., 2013].
-Advection from South Georgia is 599 predominately northwards and then eastwards, joining with the ACC, overlapping with 600 the annual blooms that occur in the north easterly region of South Georgia [Korb et al., 601 2004].
-There is a striking sloped western edge to both the bloom area and fertilized patch 602 in most years, caused by the position of the PF, which is bounded by the local topography 603 [Moore et al., 1999].
-Between South Georgia and the PF and ACC, the modeled advection 604 was annually consistent and likely to fertilize the annually occurring bloom in this area.
-605 606
+A bloom associated specifically with iron advected from South Georgia is impossible to delineate in this study, as the surrounding region is one of the most productive areas of the Southern Ocean (Figure.
+1a), due to various other sources of iron, e.g., the Antarctic Peninsula [Ardelan et al., 2010; Murphy et al., 2013].
+Advection from South Georgia is predominately northward and then eastward, joining with the ACC, overlapping with the annual blooms that occur in the north easterly region of South Georgia [Korb et al., 2004].
+There is a striking sloped western edge to both the bloom area and fertilized patch in most years, caused by the position of the PF, which is bounded by the local topography [Moore et al., 1999].
+Between South Georgia and the PF and ACC, the modeled advection was annually consistent and likely to fertilize the annually occurring bloom in this area.

 4.4.
-Can advection explain the bloom inter-annual variability?
+Can Advection Explain the Bloom Inter-Annual Variability?

-The area that could potentially be fertilized with iron via advection around Kerguelen 607 annually extends into a fairly consistent spatial coverage, although there are significant 608 inter-seasonal variations.
-Despite this, the fertilized patch was much larger than the 609 bloom area in all years of the study period, suggesting that advection alone cannot ex-610 plain the blooms inter-annual variability.
-Focussing on 2003, in Figure 10, we see the 611 open ocean bloom extending as far south as 60°S between a southward and then north-612 ward deviation of the PF (creating a v-shape).
-However in most years, the bloom area 613 does not closely match the fertilized patch, and in no years does the bloom propagate 614 as far north (bloom northern limit of 44°S) as the Lagrangian particles.
-Assuming that 615 the modeled spread of Lagrangian particles is correct, this would suggest that another factor is limiting the spread of the bloom into all areas of available iron, a factor which could be the predominate driver of the inter-annual variability.
+The area that could potentially be fertilized with iron via advection around Kerguelen annually extends into a fairly consistent spatial coverage, although there are significant inter-seasonal variations.
+Despite this, the fertilized patch was much larger than the bloom area in all years of the study period, suggesting that advection alone cannot explain the blooms inter-annual variability.
+Focusing on 2003, in Figure 10, we see the open ocean bloom extending as far south as 60°S between a southward and then northward deviation of the PF (creating a v shape).
+However, in most years, the bloom area does not closely match the fertilized patch, and in no years does the bloom propagate as far north (bloom northern limit of 44°S) as the Lagrangian particles.
+Assuming that the modeled spread of Lagrangian particles is correct, this would suggest that another factor is limiting the spread of the bloom into all areas of available iron, a factor which could be the predominate driver of the inter-annual variability.
 This would support the theory of silicate limiting the Kerguelen bloom, but without more silicate concentration observations in the far offshore area we can only speculate.